azhuge233/SteamDB-FreeGames-dotnet/README.md

 # SteamDB-FreeGames-dotnet
  [SteamDB-FreeGames](https://github.com/azhuge233/SteamDB-FreeGames) dotnet core version

-### Python version now uses undetected_chromedriver to bypass cloudflare's new anti-bot page, but I haven't found a same package in C#, I will update this dotnet version ASAP.

-##Requirements
+## How this works

+In python version, I use undetected_chromedriver to guise selenium bot in order to bypass cloudflare's 5 secs anti-bot page.
+In C#, there's no similar package to do that, but instead of using undetected_chromedriver, I used the "hacked" chromedriver that undetected_chromedriver patched, then added two arguements and the whole thing works.

+## Requirements

 - dotnet core 3.1

-##Build
+## Build

 ### Command